 - In extreme heat, sunscreen might keep you a bit cooler.
 However, many sun protection clothing options are extremely breathable and lightweight – just make sure you choose a shirt color that will suit your needs.

-**Keep in mind, if you are wearing a t-shirt without a UPF rating it’s recommended you apply sunscreen underneath the shirt as well on any exposed areas.
+**Keep in mind, if you are wearing a t-shirt without a UPF rating, it’s recommended you apply sunscreen underneath the shirt as well as on any exposed areas.

 Top recommendations to maximize cost savings:

 - Wear a UPF shirt that maximizes your coverage.
 A hooded long sleeve shirt will not only cover your torso, but your neck and arms as well.